shubh645/QR-Generator/README.md

 - ### Functions (instances)
 It uses some instances :
-1.version -controla the size the qrcode it varies in between of rhe 1-40.
+1. version -controla the size the qrcode it varies in between of rhe 1-40.
-2.error-correction -handles the error generated in a qr code.
+2. error-correction -handles the error generated in a qr code.
 It have the 4 constants
 • ERROR_CORRECT_L
 About 7% or less errors can be corrected.